 An appeal (hearing request) is filed when it is received and filed in the Division's hearing office, not at the moment it is placed in the mail.
+[Staff taking oral requests will assure the appeal is filed within the time frames in this section.]
 Timely requests are determined based on four time periods: